Ben 10: Merchandise

 Following the success of the Ben 10 animated TV series and films, various Ben 10 merchandise has been released for general sale.
 These items include comic books, board games, card games (such as Top Trumps), toys, video games, Lego construction sets, bedding, coloring books, footwear, and watches (the Omnitrix and the Ultimatrix).
-All four shows have been released on DVD.
+All four original shows have been released on DVD.

 Video games

 The game franchise has many different formats.
 The video games franchise started in 2006 with the release of Ben 10 for the HyperScan, while the franchise's first official video game Protector of Earth came out in 2007.
 Twelve games have been released: